andtechmedia/andtechmedia.github.io/README.md

 How to publish react-app on Github Pages if you already have 'static web' on your User Page, not Project Page.

+## Update 1 : the following methode is unproductive
+### 1. It DELETES gitignore and README everytime you deploy your project to gh-pages
+### 2. I'd rather do deploying manually with git command at the moment

 Create a folder
 ```
 mkdir my-website